 While SAP has good capability for the management of spare parts using real-time data and for the human resource element of maintenance and servicing, the tooling part is rather clunky and not really fit for purpose.
 The alternatives are poor; such as managing tooling within a spreadsheet or in a notebook that’s kept in the workshop.

-As well as being able to optimise your resources management, a major benefit of using Ready for Advanced Scheduling (R4AS) is that you can assign costs of each individual tool to every single order the tool has been used on.
+As well as being able to optimise your resources management, a major benefit of using Ready4 Advanced Scheduling (R4AS) is that you can assign costs of each individual tool to every single order the tool has been used on.
 It gives you an accurate number of hours that a tool has been in operation and this allows you to maintain visibility of costs and to apportion appropriate charges to your customers.

-See APB in action
+See R4AS in action